chngr/chngr.github.io/index.md

 rationality problems, and geometry in positive characteristic.

 ### Current Projects
-During the Spring of 2024, I am:
+During the Summer of 2024, I am:

 -   thinking about unirationality of a large class of high degree hypersurfaces in positive characteristic.
 These are related to the \\(q\\)-bic